taskcluster/taskgraph/docs/tutorials/connecting-taskcluster.rst

 Defining the Decision Task
 --------------------------

-So far we've:

-1. Enabled our repository in Taskcluster's configuration.
-2. Created the Taskgraph scaffolding and defined a task or two.
-3. Tested out generating the graph locally.

-The last phase connects the previous two phases by declaring when and how the graph will be generated in response to various repository actions (like pushing to the main branch or opening a pull request).
+Next we'll declare when and how the graph will be generated in response to various repository actions (like pushing to the main branch or opening a pull request).
 To do this we define a :ref:`decision task` in the repository's ``.taskcluster.yml`` file.
-If you don't have a ``.taskcluster.yml`` file, create it using the `documentation`_ and/or `Github quickstart`_ resources.

 .. note::

    The ``.taskcluster.yml`` file uses `JSON-e`_.
 If you are confused about the syntax, see the `JSON-e reference`_ or `playground`_ to learn more.

 There are many different ways you could set up the :ref:`decision task`.
 But here is the recommended method:

 #.
-Setup the initial ``.taskcluster.yml``:
+Setup the initial ``.taskcluster.yml`` at the root of your repo:

    .. code-block:: yaml